msipos/ripe/README.md

 The problems are:

 * no generics (you must use dynamic typing to get over that)
-* Boehm garbage collection is conservative, it has no knowledge of type information from the compiler
+* Boehm garbage collection is conservative, it gets no type information from the compiler

 How to install
 ==============